ioetbc/scraping/defects-v2.md

 ## Event already ended
-[x] https://www.soupldn.com/eleni-papazoglou event ends tomorrow but has been blocked
+[x] https://www.soupldn.com/eleni-papazoglou event ends tomorrow but has been blocked [] softopening ominous presents was not collected cause it extracted the wrong end date and thought it had ended [] same with The Moving Eye Cannot See old did not collect it from sid motion gallery

 ## Private viewings
 [] https://www.richardsaltoun.com/exhibitions/140-anna-perach-a-leap-of-sympathy/ 18:30 - 20:30 but scraped as 18:00 - 20:00